wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/manual.md

 ### Installation

-1. Log in to your Lightspeed backend.
+1. Sign in to your Lightspeed backend.
 2. Go to **Apps** on the left-hand side of the dashboard.
 3. Search for the **MultiSafepay payments app**.
 4. Click on the app, and then on **Install app** in the top-right corner.
-5. In the login page that appears, log in using your Lightspeed credentials.
+5. In the login page that appears, Sign in using your Lightspeed credentials.
 6. Click **Next**, and then approve the required permissions.
     You are redirected to <https://lightspeed.multisafepay.com/install>.
 7. Complete the Signup page, and then click **Create account and continue**.